WST 098 0.5-4 Units

 Lecture: 54 contact hours

-This advanced level course prepares students for journeyman level plant operations in the field of water treatment.
-The course covers the Expected Range of Knowledge (ERK) required to pass the State Water Resources Control Board (SWRCB) examination at Water Treatment Operator III (T3) and Water treatment Operator IV (T4) level.
-Successful completion of this course fulfills the requirements for specialized training covering fundamentals of water supply principles required to apply for SWRCB Water Treatment Operator III (T3) and Water Distribution Operator III (D3) examinations.
+This advanced course prepares students for journeyman-level operations in water treatment, highlighting the significance of diversity, equity, inclusion, and anti-racism in environmental stewardship.
+Students will cover the Expected Range of Knowledge (ERK) needed to pass the State Water Resources Control Board (SWRCB) examinations for Water Treatment Operator III (T3) and Water Treatment Operator IV (T4) levels.
+The course promotes an inclusive learning environment, encouraging discussions on the social and environmental justice aspects of water treatment and the importance of equitable access to clean water.
+Upon completion, students will fulfill the requirements for specialized training in water supply principles and gain the skills to advocate for sustainable water management, preparing them to apply for the State Water Resources Control Board (SWRCB) Water Treatment Operator III (T3) and Water Distribution Operator III (D3) examinations, and positively impact their communities.
+(Formerly WST 072)

 Associate Degree Applicable